zmievsa/autograder/README.md

 # Installation (Linux-only)
 1) Run `pip3 install assignment-autograder`
+# Quickstart
+* Go to examples/ and look at simplest_c for the simplest usage scenario
+* More complex scenarios are described below and in other directories in examples/
 # Usage
 1) Create tests directory in the same directory as student submissions.
 It has to follow the same structure as one of the examples.
 2) Create input and output text files in their respective directories for each testcase.
 If a test does not require input and/or output, the respective text file is also not required.